Ned Scott

-Ned Scott (April 16, 1907 – November 24, 1964) was an American photographer who worked in the Hollywood film industry as a still photographer from 1935–1948.
-As a member of the Camera Club of New York from 1930–34, he was heavily influenced by fellow members Paul Strand and Henwar Rodakiewicz.
+Ned Scott (April 16, 1907 – November 24, 1964) was an American photographer who worked in the Hollywood film industry as a still photographer from 1935 to 1948.
+As a member of The Camera Club of New York from 1930 to 1934, he was heavily influenced by fellow members Paul Strand and Henwar Rodakiewicz.

 Early commercial work

 While living in New York and visiting the Camera Club, Ned Scott began commercial work with still lifes and x-ray tubes.
 He experimented with light and form during this period.
 Unfortunately little survives except that which he saved for his own personal collection.
 His other photographic efforts during this time included a study of La Iglesia de San Francisco in Ranchos de Taos, New Mexico.